armandojaleo/CosmoEmbedings/docs/architecture.md

-# System Architecture – CosmicEmbeddings
+# System Architecture – CosmoEmbeddings

-This document outlines the high-level architecture of the CosmicEmbeddings network.
+This document outlines the high-level architecture of the CosmoEmbeddings network.

 ---

 ## 🔹 Overview

-CosmicEmbeddings is a decentralized, multi-agent network where each node (AI or agent) can publish, validate, and consume knowledge in the form of embeddings.
+CosmoEmbeddings is a decentralized, multi-agent network where each node (AI or agent) can publish, validate, and consume knowledge in the form of embeddings.
 Knowledge is encoded in signed blocks and synchronized peer-to-peer using a simple communication protocol.

 ---